Excoriate/terragrunt-ref-arch-v3/README.md

   - **Stack**: A collection of units.
     - **Unit**: A collection of terraform modules.

+> [!NOTE]
-> **NOTE**: Each layer is fully flexible, and can be changed to fit the needs of your project, or particular domain.
+> Each layer is fully flexible, and can be changed to fit the needs of your project, or particular domain.
 E.g.: instead of environment, you could use a different layer to group the infrastructure by region, or by application.

 The project structure is as follows: